Aliases for SELE Gene

 GeneCards Summary for SELE Gene

 SELE (Selectin E) is a Protein Coding gene.
 Diseases associated with SELE include Atherosclerosis and Rheumatoid Vasculitis.
-Among its related pathways are AGE-RAGE signaling pathway in diabetic complications and Thromboxane A2 receptor signaling.
+Among its related pathways are Cell adhesion_Cell-matrix glycoconjugates and Cell surface interactions at the vascular wall.
 GO annotations related to this gene include transmembrane signaling receptor activity and phospholipase binding.
 An important paralog of this gene is SELP.

 UniProtKB/Swiss-Prot for SELE Gene